intel/scikit-learn-intelex/doc/sources/oneapi_gpu.rst

      Note that only the algorithms in Intel(R) Extension for Scikit-learn* support :code:`usm_ndarray`.
 The algorithms from the stock version of scikit-learn do not support this feature.
-2. Use global configurations of Intel(R) Extension for Scikit-learn\*:
+**2. Use global configurations of Intel(R) Extension for Scikit-learn\*:**
-     1. Option :code:`target_offload` can be used to set the device primarily used to perform computations.
-Accepted values are :code:`str` and :code:`dpctl.SyclQueue`.
+     1. The :code:`target_offload` option can be used to set the device primarily used to perform computations.
+Accepted data types are :code:`str` and :code:`dpctl.SyclQueue`.
 If string, expected to be "auto" (the execution context is deduced from input data location), or SYCL* filter selector string.
 Default value is "auto"
-     2. Option :code:`allow_fallback_to_host`
+     2. The :code:`allow_fallback_to_host` option
-        is a boolean flag, that, if set, allows to fallback computation to host device in case when particular estimator does not support the selected one.
-Default value is :code:`False`.
+        is a Boolean flag.
+If set to :code:`True`, the computation is allowed to fallback to the host device when a particular estimator does not support the selected device.
+The default value is :code:`False`.

 These options can be set using :code:`sklearnex.set_config()` function or :code:`sklearnex.config_context`.
 To obtain the current values of these options,